ungive/loon/api/specification.md

 - [x] server sends Close when client sends ContentChunk with invalid size
 - [x] server sends Close when client sends last ContentChunk with invalid size
 - [x] server sends Close after calling Client Close
-- [x] Client Run terminates after calling Client Close
+- [x] Client terminates after calling Client Close
 - [x] Client Close does nothing when Client is already closed
+- [x] Creating a client fails when a content type in Contraints has parameters
+- [x] Creating a client fails when a content type in Contraints contains spaces
+- [x] Creating a client fails when a content type in Contraints is not all lowercase

 ### Technical Tests